Krishnakumar-Pugazhenthi/Advanced-Physical-Design-using-OpenLANE-SKY130/README.md

 ## *Day1-Inception of Open-source EDA, OpenLANE and SKY130 PDK*

 **Pads**

-Signals are sent and recieved from outside the chips through pads **Macros**
+Signals are sent and recieved from outside the chips through pads.

+**Macros**

 Digital Logic blocks such as RISCV SoC and SPI.

 **Foundry**

 Places where chips are manufactured.

 **Foundry IP's**

-Manually designed blocks such asPLL,SRAM,ADC and DAC
+Manually designed blocks such asPLL,SRAM,ADC and DAC.

 **Process Design Kit (PDK)**